 The results of this trial indicate that Boston Scientific’s mechanically expanding Lotus valve was noninferior to Medtronic’s self-expanding CoreValve for the safety and efficacy endpoints at 1 year among high- and extreme-risk aortic stenosis patients undergoing TAVR.
-Rates of moderate to severe PVL with Lotus were significantly lower, while PPM implantation rates were significantly higher.
+Rates of moderate to severe PVL with Lotus were significantly lower up to 2 years, while PPM implantation rates were significantly higher.
+Also, effective orifice area (EOA) and mean gradient were better with the CoreValve (likely a function of its supra-annular design).
+In addition, the rate of valve thrombosis was higher with the Lotus valve (symptomatic in 25% of affected patients).
 This is an important trial, as it provides head-to-head comparison between TAVR valves.

 Some points to consider: The CoreValve arm contained patients receiving both CoreValve Classic and Evolut valves.
 The latter is the second-generation valve and was specifically designed to reduce PPM and PVL rates (for instance, PVL rates with Evolut were 2.8% compared with 10.6% with CoreValve Classic).
 The Lotus valve is not yet commercially available in the United States, and similarly, CoreValve Classic was phased out in favor of the next-generation CoreValves in the United States.

 Asch FM, Vannan MA, Singh S, et al. Hemodynamic and Echocardiographic Comparison of the Lotus and CoreValve Transcatheter Aortic Valves in Patients With High and Extreme Surgical Risk: An Analysis From the REPRISE III Randomized Controlled Trial (Repositionable Percutaneous Replacement of Stenotic Aortic Valve through Implantation of Lotus Valve System - Randomized Clinical Evaluation).
-Circulation 2018;Mar 12:[Epub ahead of print].
+Circulation 2019;137:2557-67.

 Feldman TE, Reardon MJ, Rajagopal V, et al. Effect of Mechanically Expanded vs Self-Expanding Transcatheter Aortic Valve Replacement on Mortality and Major Adverse Clinical Events in High-Risk Patients With Aortic Stenosis: The REPRISE III Randomized Clinical Trial.
 JAMA 2018;319:27-37.